mahaguru24/project1-group5/README.md

 ### Descriptions
 #### Which UFO shape or words is most commonly reported in UFO sightings?
-Top common shapes for the description of a UFO sighting include "Light", "Triangle", "Circle" & "Fireball".
+Top common shapes for the description of a UFO sighting include "light", "triangle", "circle" & "fireball".

 ![alt text](/Images/4a_ufo_shapes.png)